chatwoot/docs/docs/user-guide/integrations.md

 </div>

-A screen opens up where you can enter the details of the New Webhook you want to create.
+A screen opens up where you can enter the details of the the new Webhook you want to create.

 <div align="center">